samhuk/env-parser/README.md

 env-parser is a powerful, fully type-enforced Node environment variable parser.
 It supports arbitrary parsing, validation, and fully recursive property nesting.

+## Why use?

+env-parser includes a set of features that no other Node environement variable parser package has:

+* Type inference of your environment according to your description of it
+* Recursive property nesting
+* Robust validation error and exception handling

 ## Usage Overview

 Parse environment variables, from `process.env` by default or manually provided: